Loading...

 Analyze CRP using tools like Lighthouse, Chrome DevTools, WebPageTest — this will help find and eliminate rendering bottlenecks.

-async/defer, dolazy load.
+async/defer, do lazy load.